 My mom passed away much too young in December 2000.
 Losing her meant losing my best friend and my partner in crime.
 Shopping for and wearing all of those wonderful vintage finds was too hard without her.
 So into the closet they went and I put that part of my life away.

 The beginning of 2012 found me sorting through our house for a garage sale.
 I took a deep breath and opened that closet and went through all the wonderful hats, jewelry and clothes that were stored there.
 I decided to open an Etsy shop.
 If I wasn’t going to wear any of it I wanted all these beautiful things to have good homes.
 What was the point in owning it if not to wear it?

 I named my shop MadgesHatbox after my maternal grandmother who was a milliner in the 1910s and 20s.
-Well the shop took off and with it I rediscovered my love of vintage – the uniqueness, affordability, quality and style.
-I regained that joyful feeling of discovering a fabulous pair of earrings or the perfect side table and realizing you are part of a chain of history.
+The shop took off and through all of my wonderful vintage customers I rediscovered my love of vintage – the uniqueness, affordability, quality and style.
+There’s nothing better than that joyful feeling of discovering a fabulous pair of earrings or the perfect side table and realizing you are part of a chain of history.
 A history of people who have cherished that piece.
 The reason I love vintage?
 There’s always a story to tell, you only have to listen.

 Madge is the nom de plume of me – Pamela Hill Lappin.
 I started my professional career in commercial real estate working with my mom, Meredith Hill, restoring and repurposing historic properties in Wichita, Kansas.
 I then moved on to “Big D” and worked for a major real estate developer managing high rise office buildings and shopping centers.

 While in Dallas my mom and I opened Happy Tails, one of the first dog biscuit bakeries in the world.
 Now retired from real estate I have returned to my first love as a writer on vintage style and the owner of the vintage shops MadgesHatbox and Madge @Home.